FC Prahova Ploiești: History

-In 1946, after a double play-off match against Gloria CFR Galați (3–0, 2–1), the team promoted to the First Division, the players used were: C. Mihăilescu, Balmuș, Hrisafi, Matroc, Șt.
+In 1946, after a double play-off match against Gloria CFR Galați (3–0, 2–1), the team returned to Divizia A. The players used were C. Mihăilescu, Balmuș, Hrisafi, Matroc, Șt.
 Comănescu, Boacă, Vâlvoi II, Catană, M. Beraru, Mladin, Comșa, M. Ionescu, Șt.
-Georgescu, Mazăre, Gologan, Vlaiculescu, Deliu, Mihăescu.
-The leadership was secured by: B. Andrei, Gh.
+Georgescu, Mazăre, Gologan, Vlaiculescu, Deliu and Mihăescu.
+The management securing the promotion consisted of B. Andrei, Gh.
 Marinescu, N. Stanbolgiu, Tr.
 Stoenescu, Tr.
 Popescu.
-After only one season, 1946–47, it relegates to the Second Division and in 1947 merges with Concordia, the team of the Factory from Ploiești with the same name.
-New players in the squad are: Asadur, Ștefănescu, Mincea, Teașcă, Șt.
+After only one season, Prahova was relegated to the second division again, after which it merged with Concordia, the team of a factory from Ploiești with the same name.
+New players in the squad were Asadur, Ștefănescu, Mincea, Teașcă, Șt.
 Vasile, Mărdărescu, Chilea, Gârlea, Gh.
-Ionescu, Moldoveanu, Bădulescu-Bardatz, Motronea, Sanilovici.
+Ionescu, Moldoveanu, Bădulescu-Bardatz, Motronea and Sanilovici.

-The divisionary direction of the team was constant in the Second Division, but with consecutive name changes: Partizanul (1950), Flacăra (1951–1953), Metalul (1954), Flacăra 1 Mai (1955), Metalul 1 Mai (1956), Energia 1 Mai (1956–1958), and in 1958 comes back to its traditional name Prahova.
+In the following years, the team remained in the second division, but competed under the names Partizanul (1950), Flacăra (1951–1953), Metalul (1954), Flacăra 1 Mai (1955), Metalul 1 Mai (1956) and Energia 1 Mai (1956–1958), before returning back to its traditional name Prahova in 1958.

-At the end of the 1962–1963 season the team was excluded from the Second Division after some competition disorders, and relegated in the towns championship.
+At the end of the 1962–1963 season, the team was excluded from the second division and relegated to the local championship due to a match-fixing scandal and repeated violent incidents in its stadium.

-In 1968 Prahova promoted to Third Division and in 1975 to the Second Division where it stays until 1978.
-Will come back in the Third Division in 1983 and in 1984 the club changes its name to Prahova CSU.
-The decline was accentuated after 1989 when the club was relegated to the Third Division in 1991 and in 1995 in the regional championship.
-Without any material support in 1997 the club merges with a police club, Dinamo Argus Ploiești, changing its name to Prahova Argus Ploiești.
-In 2000 the club is moved to Urlați, and after this dissolution comes quickly.
+In 1968, Prahova was promoted back to the third division and in 1975 to the second division.
+After two solid seasons finishing seventh in 1976 and eighth the year after, the club was relegated to the third division again in 1978, finishing last in its series.
+After narrowly missing out on promotion as second both in 1980 and in 1981, Prahova returned to the second division once again in 1982.
+Before the start of the 1984 season, the club changed its name to Prahova CSU.
+Throughout the rest of the 1980s, the club remained a staple of the second division, while mostly battling relegation.
+After achieving its best result of that period, a fourth place in 1988, the club once again changed its name to Prahova Ploiești the same year.
+However, another period of decline followed, and after avoiding relegation in 1990, the team's ninth consecutive season in the second division marked its demotion to the third tier.
+Failing to secure promotion in the following years, the club was relegated to the regional championship in 1995 for the first time in almost 30 years.
+Struggling to find financial or material support, the club merged with the police club Dinamo Argus Ploiești in 1997, changing its name to Prahova Argus Ploiești.
+In 2000, the club was moved to Urlați before being dissolved the year after.